 - They owe tax and must "pay in" to the IRS

-- Their filing status is Head of Household
+- They are married and their tax filing status is Head of Household

-- Their filing status if Married Filing Separately
+- Their tax filing status is Married Filing Separately

 - They file a foreign tax return